EnigmaCurry/d.rymcg.tech/forgejo/README.md

 but make sure you also copy the added variable names to the `docker-compose.yaml` environment section, otherwise they will not be seen.

+### Authentication and Authorization

+See [AUTH.md](../AUTH.md) for information on adding external authentication on top of your app. *Note:* You can't add Oauth2 on top of Forgejo because Forgejo would then try to access itself to see if the user had access to Forgejo, but it couldn't access itself without access - this recursion wouldn't work.

 ## Initial setup

 Bring up the service with `make install`, then immediately open the